Blog Post

 Carn Goedog

 Initially, Carn Menyn in the Preseli Hills was believed to be the source of Stonehenge’s spotted dolerite, but later analysis pinpointed Carn Goedog as a closer chemical match.
-Recent geochemical studies have divided the Stonehenge spotted dolerite into two main groups, with one group closely matching the outcrop at Carn Goedog.
+Recent geochemical studies have divided the Stonehenge spotted dolerite into two main groups, with one group closely matching the Carn Goedog outcrop.
 The origin of the second group remains uncertain, potentially deriving from Carn Goedog or nearby outcrops.

 Bluestone quarry 1